Alex079/vscode-avr-helper/README.md

 - clean: remove the build output
 - scan: list all C/C++ files which will be used for build

+The result of build is `output.elf` and `output.lst` files in `.vscode/avr.build` folder.

 ### Status bar: Flash (command: Flash)

 Displayed as `Flash`

 This item triggers a connection to the device using the programmer to list all available memory areas of the currently connected device.
-The user can select memory areas to flash, these areas must be present in ELF file sections for the operation to succeed.
-The build is triggered automatically if needed before flashing.
+The user can select memory areas to flash, these areas must be present in `output.elf` file sections for the operation to succeed.
+The build has to be run successfully and produce `output.elf` file before flashing.

 ## Requirements